 Decrypting Key Security

 In terms of AES, the cryptographic keys are chosen by the end-users but are maintained and provided by VIDIZMO.
 The delivery of these keys depends upon a customer’s choice, but by default VIDIZMO chooses to use HTTPS for key transmission, preventing any man-in-the-middle attacks.
 The keys are kept secure from unauthorized access by encrypting the keys and managing access through an IAM system.

 DRM systems are configured to maintain and share these cryptographic keys and they have dedicated rules and functions that make sure the key transmission is as secure as possible.
-To be more specific, DRM systems do not transmit keys, but they transmit licenses which contains all the details of user identity and the permissions that are allowed for that specific user, such as when the usage rights expire etc. But maintaining these licenses for every user may introduce added overhead that might not be the level of security that interests your encryption needs.
+To be more specific, DRM systems do not transmit keys, but they transmit licenses that contain all the details of user identity and the permissions that are allowed for that specific user, such as when the usage rights expire etc. But maintaining these licenses for every user may introduce added overhead that might not be the level of security that interests your encryption needs.

 Security Level of the Decryption Process

 AES encryption provides software-level security, it authenticates and authorizes users based on their virtual identities, and the rights permitted against that identity.
 The decrypting key can be accessed by all those users having the permissions to watch the content.
 These permissions are managed by VIDIZMO and the integrated IAM system.

 Being a mature security technology, a DRM also validates the hardware devices where the content is accessed, based on the permits that are assigned to that device and user by the license servers of DRM.
 This also allows content owners to stream their content in specific devices with specific qualities only.
 As licenses are maintained per device, an authorized end-user requires a designated license for content access on their device.